 In the other posts I look at what it takes to master a discipline, then how become masters of our relationships, behaviour, professional development, frameworks, service mindset, and ourselves; and then how to develop a personal action plan and goal map that ensures we can progressively master whatever we choose to do.

 What do we mean when we talk about our purpose?

 We make all our choices and decisions on the basis of how we understand our role, on how we believe we are expected to contribute.
-If there’s a misalignment between what we do and what our organisation thinks we should be doing, then we’re less likely to delivering value, at least to their expectations.
+If there’s a misalignment between what we do and what our organisation thinks we should be doing, then we are less likely to delivering value, at least to expectations.

 Below is a model for understanding the role that business analysis plays in an organisation.
 Two axis are shown; the one running top to bottom indicates the ‘height’ at which analysis can be done, from strategic to tactical; while the one running left to right indicates the domain(s) in which analysis can be done, from business-focused to technical-focused.
 Example types of analysis have been placed in the four corners to illustrate these ranges.

 - Draw a shape that covers the space within which you believe your team operates (e.g. like the blue shape shown on the model).

 - Now in a different colour, or perhaps with a dotted line, draw a second shape that shows the space within which you currently operate (e.g. like the grey dotted-line shape shown on the model).

 I have provided a downloadable PDF version of the role mapping tool so that you can all do this exercise.

 Questions to consider

 Once you have mapped your team’s role and your own, reflect on the following questions: